Brets0150/DiamondHardLAMP/README.md

 #
 # What is Diamond Hard LAMP
 Diamond Hard LAMP(DHL) builds a Linux, Apache, MariaDB, PHP(LAMP) webhosting server with the maximum security-hardened services; diamond-hard.
 DHL incorporates all the security configurations, tools, and methodologies to form a suite of services working in concert together.
 The end result is a LAMP stack with very high security and automated management.
-If you host

 ### Jump Menu
 - [Website Management Design](#website-management-design)